yannickoswald/covpol/README.md

 Oswald, Malleson, Suchak (2023).
 An agent-based model of the 2020 international policy diffusion in response to the COVID-19 pandemic with particle filter. (in preparation)

+This work has been implemented using the Python Anaconda distribution and the agent-based model package MESA in particular.

 To reproduce the full body of work, take the following steps:

 1. Run the jupyter "notebook run_base_model_and_filter_with_plotting_jupyter.ipynb"